 - Investment Area 1.4 Reimaging Communities (8 July 2022)

 - Investment Area 3.2 Peace Youth Programme (10 December 2021)

 Development of the Programme

 Stakeholder Engagement 2019 & Public Consultation 2021

 The content of the PEACEPLUS Programme was designed following a comprehensive cross-border stakeholder engagement process.
 In early 2020 the SEUPB hosted 16 different consultation events, with over 1,000 people in attendance.
 We received more than 300 survey responses.
 A full report of the survey’s findings can be found in the link below.

 A public consultation for the new Programme started on Wednesday 10 March 2021 and closed on Wednesday 12 May 2021.
 To help the SEUPB gather the public's views, we created an online survey which was prepared using survey development software called Survey Monkey.
 A copy of the 'Summary of Consultation Responses' Report for this online survey is available to read in the link below.

 The purpose of the public consultation was to provide citizens, and other key stakeholders, with an opportunity to share their views on the content and administrative arrangements of the PEACEPLUS Programme, findings from the Equality Screening exercise and the Strategic Environmental Assessment.

-The PEACEPLUS Consultation Information Document, which gives full details of the draft content of the new programme is also available below.
+The PEACEPLUS Consultation Information Document gives full details of the draft content of the new programme - available to view below.